|

 called a multi-tool or all-in-one) and a repair link

 for your chain.
-You can get by with less, but this kit will make it relatively
+You can get by with less, but this kit makes it relatively

 easy to repair the common problems you’re likely to run into on